Icon-Newsletter-smaller

 • A guardian of a minor, trustee of a trust, administrator/executor of an estate, or any individual acting in any fiduciary capacity for any person, where such trust, estate, minor, or person is engaged in trade or business

-The deadline for filing income tax returns in the Philippines for mixed-income earners is around April 15 every year.
-For 2023, the deadline for ITR filing is April 17, which is the working day after April 15 that falls on a Saturday.[4]
+The deadline for filing income tax returns in the Philippines for mixed-income earners is on April 15, 2024.[4]

-Failure to meet the deadline will result in penalties such as a 25% surcharge of the tax due and a 20% interest per year from the deadline of payment until full payment of the amount.
+Failure to meet the deadline will result in penalties such as a 25% surcharge of the tax due and an additional 12% interest per year.

-It’s much better if you file yours earlier to avoid missing the deadline and to have time to correct any tax miscalculations.
+File yours earlier to avoid missing the deadline and to correct any tax miscalculations ahead of time.

 Read more: What Happens If I Don’t Pay My Taxes?
 Tax Evasion Penalties Every Taxpayer Must Know